AramZS/devblog/src/posts/projects/foursquare-location-data-site/day-4-dealing-with-404-locations.md

 I'll need to add a function to access the `url` from the dataframe and crawl that page, and do it quickly before this stuff goes offline, assuming it still will.
 I can then pull that data into my dataframe.

 I'll likely have to use [beautifulsoup](https://beautiful-soup-4.readthedocs.io/en/latest/).

+I also should investigate if [the new Places data set](https://location.foursquare.com/resources/blog/products/foursquare-open-source-places-a-new-foundational-dataset-for-the-geospatial-community/) that was open sourced might have this data and, if so, how I can access it.